The Best Beaches in Australia

 Shark Beach, Nielsen Park, Vaucluse

-We’re a Sydney based family who love the great outdoors.
+We’re a Sydney-based family who loves the great outdoors.
 When it comes to summer, we love nothing more than heading to the beach to cool off, relax and have quality family time.
 Over time, we have tried to find the “perfect” beach for us and finally found it a couple of years ago: Shark Beach in Nielsen Park, Vaucluse.

 At Shark Beach the ocean gently laps the sand.
 Whilst the tide goes in and out, there are no big waves, no rips and no unusual cold currents.
 There is shady spots with the trees a mere 10 or so meters from the shoreline, and plenty of grassy area.
 Toilets are nearby and even a cafe!
 We’ve spotted dolphins here and even caught stick insects in the bushes.
 It is the perfect family beach.